Alon1215/wed_arrangement_solver/README.md

 (Using Java, Spring Boot, MongoDB and React JS).

 A summer project to learn different technologies.
-* Current state of the project: engine works, website in his first steps.
+# Current state of the project:

-- Problem: Finding the optimal partition of invitees to tables.
-- Solution: Modeling invitees to a complete graph, when edge's weight
-- represents the depth of the relationship between two invitees.
-- Reduction & solution with SAT Solver (Google or-tools).

 Completed:
 - Engine completed (reduction to Constraints problem, and using Google-ortools).
 - Landing page